taddmencer/taddmencer.github.io/_posts/2021-09-03-starting-an-online-business.md

   as $6.
 categories: articles
 comments: true
-date: 2021-07-19T00:00:00.000Z
+date: 2021-09-03 T00:00:00.000Z
 image:
   feature: onlinebusiness.jpg
 ---
-## Start an Online Business for $6 or less

 Everyone is looking for that next big side hustle.
-Something to make a little extra money, or a lot of money.
+Something to make a little extra money.
+Or a full-time living.
 Especially as we’re pulling out of the nightmare of 2020 and trying to pick up the pieces of our lives.
 We want to create something of our own so if our job closes shop, we have something to fall back on.
 After all, we can only rely on government handouts for so long before that dries up.

 ## Enter Print-On-Demand
-POD, or “print-on-demand” is when a customer orders your product, that order goes to a printing company, they print it and ship it to your customer.
+POD, or “print-on-demand”, is when a customer orders your product, that order goes to a printing company, they print it and ship it to your customer.
 No inventory, no mess.
 In most cases, your customer doesn’t even realize anything is different.
 In the past print on demand companies didn’t produce the best results.
 It had resulted in shoddy print quality, bad products in general, and a general lack of features.
 Today, entrepreneurs and influences all run on this framework, and its’ something you can accomplish with very little financial investment and some free time.
 I’ve been working a full-time job while setting up my shops, so I know it can be done.
 Here are a few simple steps that you can do, get set up, and start your own e-commerce business today!